KoolChain/tradebot/doc/design.md

 before the confirmation for the transition was received.
 So they were not taken out of the transition status.

+1. Clean-up `Inactive` orders (Orders that were created but never attempted to send to the exchange).

+2. List all orders in either of these states: `Active`, `Sending` or `Canceling`.
+For each order:

-1. At launch, cancel all open orders.
-This will cancel `Active` order that did not fulfill, as well as not-fulfilled "transitioning orders".
+    * Try to cancel it.
+This will cancel `Active` order that did not fulfill, as well as still active "transitioning orders" that did no fulfill either.
      (`Sending` that were received by the engine, and `Canceling` that were not received by the engine).
-    * For the returned list of cancelled orders, mark them `Inactive`.

-2. For each remaining `Active`, `Sending` or `Cancelling` order:
-   * Query the engine about the order status
+    * Query the order status on the exchange:
-     * If it fulfilled, mark the order `Fulfilled`.
+        * If it is `CANCELLED`, or `NOT EXISTING` (`Sending` that were not received, `Cancelling` that were received), mark it `Inactive` and clean-up the order.
-     * If it is cancelled, mark the order `Inactive`.
+        * If it is `FILLED`, query the trades to accumulate them and complete the order.
-     * If the order does not exist on the exchange, the order should be `Sending`, or there is a problem.

-3. Clean-up `Inactive` orders.

-4. Get the current rate.
+3. Get the current rate.
     * Issue separate `BUY` **market** orders for all `BUY` constituants with target rates **above** current, grouped by target rate.
     * Issue separate `SELL` **market** orders for all `SELL` constituants with target rates **below** current, grouped by target rate.
-    * Invoke fulfill callbacks, to distribute counter-order constituants.
+    * Complete orders as the fill on the exchange.

-   **Important**: The counter order will still be computed from the original target rates, not the actual fulfill rate.
+   **Important**: The counter order should still be computed from the original target rates, not the actual fulfill rate.

 #### Finding outstanding orders